aws-solutions/aws-waf-security-automations/README.md

 ```

 #### 06. Deploy the AWS WAF Security Automations solution:
-* From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the aws-waf-security-automations.template.
+* From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the `aws-waf-security-automations.template`.
-* Using AWS CloudFormation, launch the AWS WAF Security Automations solution stack using the copied Amazon S3 link for the aws-waf-security-automations.template.
+* Using AWS CloudFormation, launch the AWS WAF Security Automations solution stack using the copied Amazon S3 link for the `aws-waf-security-automations.template`.

 ***